japraj/mazeGame/README.md

  As a user, I want to be able to...

- - generate a random maze of a specified size
+ - use MazeGenerator to produce a random Maze of the specified size
- - see a solution to the current maze
+ - use an implementation of MazeSolver to see the Path from my current Position to the end of the Maze
- - watch an animation showing intermediate steps of an algorithm solving the current maze
+ - use Printer to watch an animation of intermediate Paths produced by a MazeSolver
- - add a sequence of moves to my current path (to traverse the maze)
+ - add a sequence of Moves to my current Path to traverse the Maze

  ## Original Maze Game